- About EndNote

 - Read through the Conditions of Use of the EndNote Software

-- Select your operating system and an appropriate EndNote version to download the installer
+- Select an appropriate EndNote version by your operating system to download the installer

-[Note: You are recommended to install EndNote 21 for Windows 10 or later] - Double click the installer to start the installation
+[Note: You are recommended to install EndNote 2025 or later] - Double click the installer to start the installation

 - Select “Typical” as the installation type